-NB: The learners are asked only essay/s and short essay/s (paragraph/s) questions from the adaptations in the end semester examinations.
+\NB: The learners are asked only essay/s and short essay/s (paragraph/s) questions from the adaptations in the end semester examinations.

+Field Work: To organize Theatre Workshops and visits to Schools of Drama and Fine Arts

+READING LIST

 Catherine Belsey.
 The Subject of Tragedy- Identity and Difference in Renaissance Drama.
 London: Methuen, 1985.
 Jean Chothia.
 English Drama of the Early Modern Period, 1890-1940.
 London: Longman, 1996.
 A C Bradley, Shakespearean Tragedy.
 London: Elibron, 1904.
 H. Granville-Barker, Study of Drama.
 London: Sedgwick, 1931.
 Peter Womack and Simon Shepherd.
-English Drama: A Cultural History.
+English Drama: A Cultural a.
 Cambridge: Blackwell, 1996.